Russo-Turkish War (1806–1812): 2nd Phase (1809–1810)

-In 1810, the hostilities were renewed by the brothers Nikolay and Sergei Kamensky, who defeated the Ottoman reinforcement heading for Silistra and ousted the Turks from Hacıoğlu Pazarcık (May 22).
-The position of Silistra now appeared hopeless, and the garrison surrendered on May, 30.
+In 1810, the hostilities were renewed by the brothers Nikolay and Sergei Kamensky Ottoman reinforcement heading for Silistra and ousted the Turks from Hacıoğlu Pazarcık (May 22).
+Pehlivan Ibrahim Pasha, however, remained with a small army in Pazardzhik, a situation the Russians took advantage of, taking advantage of their vast numerical superiority.
+They besieged the city and stormed it.
+Pehlivan fought to the last, but was unable to prevent the army's defeat.
+He was captured wounded.
+For the Turks, this blow was perhaps even more painful than the defeat at Batina, since they lost the only strong commander who resisted the Russians.

+The position of Silistra now appeared hopeless, and the garrison surrendered on May 30.
 Ten days later, Kamensky laid siege to another strong fortress, Shumla (or Schumen).
-His storm of the citadel was repelled at great loss of life, and more bloodshed ensued during the storming of the Danubian port of Rousse (or Rustchuk) on 22 July.
-The latter fortress did not fall to the Russians until 9 September, after Kamensky's army had surprised and routed a huge Turkish detachment at Batyn on 26 August.
-On 26 October, Kamensky again defeated a 40,000-strong army of Osman Pasha at Vidin.
-The Russians lost only 1,500 men, compared with 10,000 for their opponents.
+His storm of the citadel was repelled at great loss of life, and more bloodshed ensued during the storming of the Danubian port of Rousse (or Rustchuk) on July 22.
+During the assault on Ruschuk, the Russians were routed, losing more than 8,500 men, three generals, such as Count Sievers, killed, Bekhmetev and Prince Shcherbatov seriously wounded, Sanders lightly wounded.
+The latter fortress did not fall to the Russians until 9 September, after Kamensky's army had surprised and routed a huge Turkish detachment at Batin on August 26.
+On October 26, Kamensky again defeated a 40,000 army of Osman Pasha at Vidin.
+Russians lost only 1,500 men, compared with 10,000 for their opponents.

 However, the young Nikolay Kamensky caught a serious illness on February 4, 1811 and died soon thereafter, left the army under the command of Louis Alexandre Andrault de Langeron.
 To this point, although the Russians had won many battles, they had failed to achieve any important victories that would force the Ottomans to end the war.
-Furthermore, relationship between France and Russia quickly became strained, pointing to the inevitable renewal of hostilities between the countries.
+Furthermore, the relationship between France and Russia quickly became strained, pointing to the inevitable renewal of hostilities between the countries.
 The Russian Empire found that she needed to end the southern war quickly in order to concentrate on dealing with Napoleon.
 In such a situation, Tsar Alexander appointed his disfavoured general Mikhail Kutuzov to be the new commander of the Russian force.